University of Georgia

 Kent Barnett currently serves as the University of Georgia School of Law's associate dean for academic affairs.
-He joined the law school's faculty in 2012 and was awarded a J. Alton Hosch Professorship in 2018.
-Specializing in administrative law, contracts and consumer law, he was promoted to the rank of full professor in 2021 and has received the C. Ronald Ellington Award for Excellence in Teaching and been selected to serve as a faculty marshal for commencement ceremonies on two occasions.
+Specializing in administrative law, contracts and consumer law, he joined the law school's faculty in 2012.
+He has received the C. Ronald Ellington Award for Excellence in Teaching and twice been selected to serve as a faculty marshal for commencement ceremonies.

 He earned his undergraduate degree summa cum laude from Centre College, where he was elected to Phi Beta Kappa, was selected as a John C. Young Scholar and received The Art Prize, The E. Wilbur Cook Music Prize and The Franklin-Bennett Music Prize.
 He received his law degree summa cum laude from the University of Kentucky College of Law, where he was inducted into the Order of the Coif, served as articles editor of the Kentucky Law Journal and received, among other awards, the Colvin P. Rouse Award for best overall legal scholarship and the Kentucky Commercial Law Foundation Award for best commercial-law scholarship.